 Yes.
-Due to the flexible nature of the major, no courses beyond ASIAN 381 are automatically approved to meet the requirements.
-Which courses to take is a conversation that must happen each semester with an ALC advisor—either through a one-on-one advising session or in an email to email@example.com.
+Due to the flexible nature of the major, no courses beyond ASIAN 381 and ASIAN 235 are automatically approved to meet the requirements.
+Which courses to take is a conversation that must happen each semester with an ALC advisor—either through a one-on-one advising session or in an email to firstname.lastname@example.org.
 During these appointments, the courses are then added to your progress towards degree (PTD) worksheet that is stored on your advising file.
 After the course is taken, your Wolverine Access audit is then updated accordingly.
 If you do not get approval from an advisor, there is no guarantee that the courses you take can be used towards the major requirements.

 Can I use study abroad credit towards my major?

-Yes.
-The Asian Studies major allows for up to 15 credits to be transferred in from study abroad.
 Please see the study abroad web page on our site for more information.

 Do I have to take ASIAN 381: Junior/Senior Research Seminar for Majors?